 - Those seven $40 bets will be valid for seven days, and failure to use them during that span will void any remaining award.

-- The free bets are not redeemable for cash and are non-transferable and non-refundable.
+- The bonus are not redeemable for cash and are non-transferable and non-refundable.

-- The limit is one qualifying wager per new customer and excludes odds boosts, live bets, parlay wagers, free bets cash-out bets and voided wagers.
+- The limit is one qualifying wager per new customer and excludes odds boosts, live bets, parlay wagers, bonus cash-out bets and voided wagers.